merge-api/merge-ats-ruby/docs/JobsApi.md

 end

 api_instance = MergeATSClient::JobsApi.new
+x_account_token = 'x_account_token_example' # String | Token identifying the end user.
 opts = {
-  x_account_token: 'x_account_token_example', # String | Token identifying the end user.
   created_after: DateTime.parse('2013-10-20T19:20:30+01:00'), # DateTime | If provided, will only return objects created after this datetime.
   created_before: DateTime.parse('2013-10-20T19:20:30+01:00'), # DateTime | If provided, will only return objects created before this datetime.
-  cursor: 56, # Integer | The pagination cursor value.
+  cursor: 'cD0yMDIxLTAxLTA2KzAzJTNBMjQlM0E1My40MzQzMjYlMkIwMCUzQTAw', # String | The pagination cursor value.
-  expand: 'expand_example', # String | Which relations should be returned in expanded form.
+  expand: 'departments,offices,hiring_managers', # String | Which relations should be returned in expanded form.
+Multiple relation names should be comma separated without spaces.
   modified_after: DateTime.parse('2013-10-20T19:20:30+01:00'), # DateTime | If provided, will only return objects modified after this datetime.
   modified_before: DateTime.parse('2013-10-20T19:20:30+01:00'), # DateTime | If provided, will only return objects modified before this datetime.
   page_size: 56, # Integer | Number of results to return per page.